Protecting Canadians from Online Crime Act: Legislative history

-This bill was proposed four times previously, making Bill C-13 the fifth iteration of "Lawful Access" proposals introduced into Canadian Parliament.
+This bill was proposed four times previously, making Bill C-13 the fifth iteration of lawful access proposals introduced into Canadian Parliament.
 Liberal and Conservative governments had each attempted to introduce lawful access.

 First attempt: Bill C-74 (2005)

-Lawful access was first proposed under Bill C-74 (short titled the Modernization of Investigative Techniques Act) by Former Liberal Prime Minister Paul Martin on November 15, 2005, but did not advance past its first reading in the House of Commons after Parliament was dissolved on November 28, 2005.
+Lawful access was first proposed under Bill C-74 (short titled the Modernization of Investigative Techniques Act) by Liberal Prime Minister Paul Martin on November 15, 2005, but did not advance past its first reading in the House of Commons after Parliament was dissolved on November 28, 2005.